Brice150/PICKME/README.md

 - Login with failure animation for bad credentials
 - Logout is available on menu once logged in

+### Demo

+- Demo of the application when you have registered
+- View and try key features of the application

 ### Select

 - View profiles that are similar to yours by distance